Zane-/Zane-.github.io/docs/lessons/lesson_1_2.md

   delete mode 100644 test.txt
 ```

-If you run `ls` now, you should see that the `test.txt` file is gone.
+If you run `ls` now, you should see that the `test.txt` file is gone, and `git status` will tell you that your branch is up to date.

 When working with multiple people on the same repo, `git pull` is where you can run into a lot of issues, especially if you were working on the same files.
-I will not go over how to resolve those issues here, instead, google whatever issues you run into when you run into them.
+These are called merge conflicts, and you must resolve them by telling git what you want to keep from your local state of the repo as well as the state being pulled in.
+I will not go over how to resolve these issues here, so if you run into any, google whatever shows up on your screen.

 ### A note on Branches